- anxiety/social anxiety

 - chronic pain

 - parent/youth conflict

 - suicidal thoughts

-- the effects of racism, poverty, homophobia, sexism, cissexism, ableism and the intersection of these on identity and mental health
+- the effects of colonialism, racism, classism, homophobia, transphobia, sexism, ableism (and their intersections) on identity and mental health

 I am a member in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and of the Ontario Association of Social Workers (OASW) and my services are covered by many health benefit plans.